nikek/cerebral-website/content/api/07_connect.en.md

 )
 ```

 This component will only render when exactly **app.isLoading** changes.
-It will not change if there is a change to path: **app** or **app.isLoading.foo**.
+It will not change if there is a change to paths **app** or **app.isLoading.foo**.

-When in **strict mode** you can specify child path interest.
-So for example a component showing a list can rerender when some nested path has a change:
+When in **strict mode** you can specify children path interest.
+For example, a component showing a list needs to rerender when some nested path has a change.
+We set this by adding `.**` to the path:

 ```js
 import React from 'react'